keboola/connection-docs/index.md

 - [www.keboola.com](https://www.keboola.com/) – our main web page
 - [blog.keboola.com](https://blog.keboola.com/) – something to read for data analysts
 - [500.keboola.com](https://500.keboola.com/) – something to read for tech geeks
-- [developers.keboola.com](https://developers.keboola.com) – documentation for extending or integrating Keboola Connection
+- [developers.keboola.com](https://developers.keboola.com) – documentation for extending or integrating Keboola

 ## We Highly Appreciate Your Input!
-Feel free to utilize the support form within your Keboola project to share feedback, request new features or components, or engage in a conversation with us.
+Feel free to use the support form within your Keboola project to share feedback, request new features or components, or engage in a conversation with us.
 Your insights are valuable, and we're here to listen and collaborate.